 campaignId

-, all creatives assigned to a line item, and all line items whose serving is controlled by a certain manual trigger. - Only resources that have actionable properties.
+and all creatives assigned to a line item. - Only resources that have actionable properties.
 API functionality allows

 you to easily check the status of resources and react programmatically.
 Using